 Internships

-Acting as a bridge between the academic and corporate world, internships are an excellent way to test the waters of your new career.
+Acting as a bridge between the academic and corporate worlds, internships are an excellent way to test the waters of your new career.

 An internship is a part-time or full-time position at a company lasting anywhere from several weeks to around a year.
 The job duties of an intern are typically centered around doing lower-level easier tasks related to their career while getting exposure to the day-to-day duties of working in tech.